Optimal Data Selection: An Online Distributed View: Introduction

 \subsection{Our contribution}

-We present a general online, threshold-based selection procedure that (1) given any arbitrary (and possibly adversarial) data stream $\D$, (2) any submodular, nonnegative, monotone increasing value function $f$, and (3) any set of thresholds $\T$ chosen by the analyst, returns a subset $\L \subseteq \D$ whose value is at least a fraction $\tau_{\min}/(\tau_{\min} + \tau_{\max})$ of the value of the optimal same-sized set.
-Our algorithm has no memory requirements beyond what is needed to store $\L$, and it gives a lower bound on the value of $\L$ in terms of $\T$, for any $\T$ that the analyst chooses to implement.
-We highlight that our theoretical analysis gives constant-factor guarantees for a broad set of selection algorithms, substantially enlarging the space of labeling rules that the analyst can deploy with confidence.
-We obtain similar constant-factor optimality guarantees for federated selection, in which multiple uncoordinated agents select separately from different data streams with different threshold sets.
-To our knowledge, this is the first proposal for a distributed submodular maximization algorithm in the streaming setting.
-Finally, we conduct experiments for the problem of class-imbalance correction in both the standard and federated settings.
-When training a convolutional neural network on sets selected by our algorithm versus randomly selected same-size subsets, we demonstrate up to $20\%$ prediction accuracy gains on MNIST and up to $5\%$ gains on ImageNet.
-The code for all of our experiments is available on \href{https://github.com/mwerner28/dmgt}{GitHub}.
+\begin{enumerate} \item We propose two algorithms for online distributed data selection whose optimality guarantees match those found in offline distributed selection. \item We design a general and flexible threshold-based selection procedure as the core of our algorithms that (i) given any arbitrary (and possibly adversarial) data stream $\D$, (ii) any submodular, nonnegative, monotone increasing value function $f$, and (iii) any set of thresholds $\{\tau_t\}_{t \in |\D|}$ chosen by the analyst, returns a subset $\L \subseteq \D$ whose value is at least a fraction, $\nicefrac{\tau_{\min}}{\tau_{\min} + \tau_{\max}}$, of the value of the optimal same-sized set.
+This procedure has no memory requirements beyond what is needed to store $\L$, and it gives a lower bound on the value of $\L$ in terms of the thresholds $\{\tau_t\}_{t \in |\D|}$.
+Our theoretical analysis gives constant-factor guarantees for a broad set of selection algorithms, substantially enlarging the space of labeling rules that the analyst can deploy with confidence. \end{enumerate}